Note

 To view and apply retention policy tag in Outlook, right-click a folder, and then select the desired tag.

-Depending on a user's Group Policy, they may be able to change this list (add/delete) through OWA under Options > Mail > Retention Policies.
+Depending on a user's Group Policy, they might be able to add to or delete from this list of tags by using Outlook on the web under Options > Mail > Retention Policies.

 Check the retention policy option that applies to the folder in which the items are stored.
-To do this, right-click the folder, and then scroll down to Assign policy.
+Right-click the folder, and then scroll down to Assign policy.

 Check Retention Policy and Expire fields to see whether an item is set an expiration date.